Legends of the Dark King

 The manga was adapted into a 13-episode anime series produced by Satelight and aired on Tokyo MX and other stations in late 2008.
-The anime has been licensed for North America by Sentai Filmworks under the title Legends of the Dark King: A Fist of the North Star Story and distributed by Section23 Films, The complete series was released on a DVD set on September 15, 2009.
+The anime has been licensed for North America by Sentai Filmworks and distributed by Section23 Films.
+The complete series was released on a DVD set on September 15, 2009.
 The series was re-released with the English dub on DVD and Blu-ray on July 20, 2010.

 Plot

 A global-scale nuclear war has transformed most of the Earth into a barren ocean-less wasteland, resulting in the downfall of modern civilization and a return to a lawless age of barbarism.
 The survivors of mankind begin to fight each other over the limited supply of uncontaminated food and water still left in the world.
 The strong ones begin to band together in gangs and armies, fighting each other over territory, while oppressing the weak.
 A man named Raoh appears, seeking to establish order in the post-apocalyptic world through his mastery of the martial art of Hokuto Shinken.
 With the help of his childhood friends Reina and Souga, Raoh takes on the mantle of the "King of Fist", as he gradually extends his reign, recruiting new allies in the process, while fighting against rival warlords who seek to challenge his authority.